Generative Datalog with Continuous Distributions: Introduction

 From a database perspective, it is desirable to have a declarative probabilistic programming language that operates on a standard relational data model.
 Such a language, \emph{Probabilistic Programming Datalog } (PPDL\footnote{Not to be confused with Kozen's \emph{P}robabilistic \emph{P}ropositional \emph{D}ynamic \emph{L}ogic~\cite{DBLP:conf/stoc/Kozen83}.}) has recently been introduced by Bárány, ten Cate, Kimelfeld, Olteanu, and Vagena \cite{Barany+2017}.
 This language is relational and declarative while still employing main features of probabilistic programming languages such as random sampling and conditioning on observations.
 A PPDL program has a generative and a constraint part.
 The generative part is a Datalog program augmented by special tuple-generating rules that involve random sampling.
 The constraint part conditions the resulting probability space on, say, typical database constraints.

+In this work, we focus on the generative part of such a program, which is referred to as \emph{Generative Datalog}.
+In a nutshell, a Generative Datalog program is a standard Datalog program with the addition that it may contain rules of the shape

+where, as usual, $R,S_1,\dots,S_m$ are relation symbols and the $S_i( \tup x_i )$ are atoms.
+The difference is that we allow the tuple $\tup x$ to contain not only variables and constants, but also references to \emph{parameterized distributions} as in

+The standard point of view for generative programs is that they are run in an iterative fashion where in each step an random fact is added to the current database instance, until no rule is applicable anymore (which is made precise later).
+Intuitively, the head $R(x,y,\Gaussian\params{x,y})$ of the above rule can be understood as a sampling instruction: If the body $S_1(x), S_2(y)$ of the rule is satisfied for valuations of $a=\mu$ and $b=\sigma^2$ of $x$ and $y$, then we add a fact $R(a,b,X)$ where $X \sim \Gaussian\params{a,b}$.

 The language of Bárány et al. comes with the restriction that it only allows sampling from \emph{discrete} probability distributions.
-Continuous probability distributions are explicitly mentioned as a relevant extension to the language in \cite{Barany+2017}.
+Continuous probability distributions are explicitly mentioned as a relevant extension to the language in \cite{Barany+2017}, starting with the definition of its semantics.
 Yet, acknowledging that this requires even a new, and possibly more challenging definition of the probability spaces in question, their introduction was left open in \cite{Barany+2017}.
 We provide such an extension in this work.
+The main technical questions concern \begin{enumerate*} \item a rigorous definition of its semantics and the well-definedness of outputs, \item the effect of the order of rule execution on the outcome, and \item algorithmic properties. \end{enumerate*} In this paper, we lay the foundations of the extended language by focusing on (1) and (2).

 Probabilistic databases (PDBs) are a formal model for describing uncertainty in data \cite{Aggarwal+2009,Suciu+2011,vandenBroeckSuciu2017}.
 Traditionally, they were limited to probability spaces that consist of a finite number of possible alternative database instances (called \emph{possible worlds}).
 Continuous probability distributions, however, arise naturally in many application scenarios that involve uncertain data like noisy sensor measurements \cite{ChengPrabhakar2003,Cheng+2003}.
 Moreover, for example, a lot of real world statistical phenomena, especially those that concern aspects of human behavior, follow normal or lognormal distributions \cite{Limpert+2001}.
 In computational security, continuous distributions like the Laplace-distribution are common \cite{Dwork+2006}.